Tues: 10 am - 5 pm

 During his presentation, Gloss will recount his favorite finds as shop owner and “the joys of the hunt,” as well as explain what makes a book increase in value.

 A question and answer session is scheduled to conclude the presentation, after which Gloss will give oral appraisals of books.
-Attendants are allowed to bring up to three books each.
+Attendants can bring in books, special or old magazines and newspapers, manuscripts, photographs, calendars, and other ephemeral material.

 For further information call the North Conway Library at 603-356-2961.